 Get a Therapist, Yup, I Said It

 Therapy is not a cuss word sis.
 Especially when you are going through postpartum depression.
 Did you know there is a science to this thing.
 Your brain is responding to the new stress of having a newborn, the physical pain of labor and delivery and, often, the lack of sleep you are getting as a result of your new lifestyle.
 This postpartum depression thing is real.
 Especially for Black moms who are more likely to be simultaneously experiencing economic and social strain from the jump.
-I have had a consistent therapist for the last 6 years and it has been such a godsend.
+I have gone to therapy in spurts throughout my entire motherhood journey, and it’s a priceless health expense.
 I can tell her things that I don’t tell others and she gives me honest feedback from a third-eye perspective.
 Most therapist accept all insurances and many are willing to work with you on a sliding scale fee if they don’t accept your insurance.
 Going to a shrink does not make you crazy, take it from this bougie, round-the-way chick.

 Redefine Self-Care For YOU